jaescalo/akamai-edgeworker-examples/ekv-importer/README.md

 ## Important Variables
 ### Environment Variables
-- `namespace_id`: EdgeKV namespace id
-- `group_id`: EdgeKV group id
-- `account_key`: OPTIONAL.
-Akamai account ID to be used only if your API credentials allow for multi-account switching
 - `baseUrl`: uses the Akamai `host` credential to build the API
 - `client_token`: Akamai `client_token` credential
 - `client_secret`: Akamai `client_secret` credential
 - `access_token`: Akamai `access_token` credential
+- `account_key`: OPTIONAL.
+Akamai account ID to be used only if your API credentials allow for multi-account switching

+The following are optional environment variables as the values can be passed as CLI arguments:
+- `namespace_id`: EdgeKV namespace id
+- `group_id`: EdgeKV group id
+- `network`: Akamai activation network (staging | production).
+This variable only works with the `api` method.
+If you need to use the `edgeworker` method in the staging network you will need to spoof to staging the hostname used to upload to EdgeKV.

 ### Inline Variables
-- `network`: Akamai activation network (staging | production)
 - `mode_max_workers`: controls how many concurrent API calls are performed.
 Useful for keeping requests under the rate limits.

-In a future version of this tool the namespace_id, group_id, network and mode_max_workers may be available as options in the CLI instead.
+This is not available as CLI arguments because the default values should work under any scenario.

 ## CSV Formatting
 The input or seed data must be in CSV format.
 With some coding to this script any other formats for the input data can be addressed.